Chlorine Poisoning: Toxicity Causes, Symptoms, and Treatment Options

 • Manufacturing of PVC or polyvinyl chloride, which is a regular variety of plastic.

-• Most of the household cleaning products that contain bleach also have chlorine as one of its ingredients.
+• Most of the household cleaning products that contain bleach also have chlorine as one of their ingredients.

 • 85% of pharmaceutical products have chlorine in it.